rohitaragde/CS544-Quic-Chat-Main/readme.md

 ## Protocol Requirements

-**- STATEFUL:** The client and server maintain state by tracking user sessions and managing join/leave events, ensuring reliable communication and session management.
+**STATEFUL:** The client and server maintain state by tracking user sessions and managing join/leave events, ensuring reliable communication and session management.

 **SERVICE:** The server binds to a default port number (4242), with the client defaulting to this port, configurable via command line arguments for flexibility.